tuttlem/sforce/README.md

 ```

 ## Manual Test Checklist
-1. Run `cargo run` and confirm the title screen appears; start with `Space`/`Enter`.
+1. Run `cargo run` and confirm the 1280×720 window opens on the title screen.
-2. Observe HUD score/lives in the gameplay state.
+2. Use `Tab`, `-`/`+`, and `[`/`]` to adjust difficulty, music, and SFX levels; verify the text reflects changes.
-3. Move with WASD / Arrow keys; verify the ship stays within bounds.
+3. Press `Space`/`Enter` to start the run.
+Observe the parallax background and HUD (score, lives, boss bar hidden).
-4. Hold `Space` or left-click to fire; confirm weapon upgrades progress as power-ups are collected.
+4. Move with WASD / Arrow keys; hold `Space` or left-click to fire.
+Confirm SFX volume tracks the current slider.
-5. Destroy multiple waves and observe varied enemy types (straight, sine, zigzag, tanks, chasers) and their projectile patterns.
+5. Destroy enemies and collect the three power-ups (Spread, Rapid, Shield).
+Check that each alters fire patterns or shields accordingly.
-6. Take a hit from an enemy or projectile; lives decrement and the ship flashes while invulnerable.
+6. Press `P` (or `Esc`) during gameplay to pause, then resume with the same key.
+Toggle the debug overlay with `F3` and confirm FPS/entity/wave numbers update.
-7. Collect each power-up (green Spread, blue Rapid, gold Shield) and see the corresponding weapon/shield effect.
+7. After surviving enough waves, verify the boss spawns, its health bar becomes visible, and it executes multiple patterns before defeat returns the game to the title screen.
-8. Lose all lives to reach Game Over, then press `Space`/`Enter` to return to the title screen and restart.
+8. Lose all lives to enter the Game Over overlay, then press `Enter`/`Space` to return to the title screen.